shaisachs/the-game/README.md

 It's not much of an exaggeration to say that cooking is an art form whose goal is to turn a pile of odds and ends, gathered from about the kitchen, into something resembling nutrition.
 There are some well-known tricks to make that happen.
 For breakfast: take said odds and ends, mix them together with eggs and cheese, and presto - an omelet is born.
 For dinner: take the same odds and ends, add some herbs, boil them in broth, maybe add some sauce - your soup is ready.
 For a mild variation, ratchet down the broth and you have a curry, ready-made for accompaniment with a grain of your choosing.
 Who needs recipes?
 They're all just permutations of each other.
 Armed with this attitude, one can have some remarkably entertaining dinner parties.

 As it happens, I wasn't in the mood for soup, and upon first inspection I couldn't find any grain in the cupboards: not so much as a half-finished bag of rice.
 A second inspection, mildly-panicked and hunger-inducing, was no more profitable than the first.
 My eyes caught the pack of ginger snaps I had left on the counter, and for one very long beat I actually considered making them part of dinner.
-Curry over ginger snaps - how unappetizing could that possibly be?
+Curry over ginger snaps - how bad could that possibly be?

 I never found out, because just then I remembered that there was a full box of breakfast cereal on top of the fridge.
 Was I too proud to have cereal for dinner?
 I was not.